Running From the Hip: Hip Flexor Stretches More Flexibility & Extension

 So what’s the underlying cause here?
 Frequently, it’s due to a weak gluteus maximus muscle.
 When this muscle is weakened or imbalanced, it does not prevent excessive rotation of the hip, and it may cause abnormal curvatures of the spine or trunk.

 So how can you prevent these common issues from happening?
+This is where a hip flexor stretch can help.

 Using Hip Flexor Strengthening Exercises and Stretches to Prevent Pain